 Use Higher Pillows

-The higher your pillow, the more optimal angle you’ll be able to achieve.
-The wedge pillow I mentioned above is helpful.
-Other vertigo sufferers have had success with travel pillows that people bring on airlines.
-They offer extra support that keeps your head at a higher angle.
+The higher your pillow, the better an angle18 you’ll be able to achieve.
+The wedge pillow mentioned above is helpful.
+Airplane travel pillows, which offer extra support to keep the head at an even higher angle, may also help.

-Body pillows are also helpful if you’re trying to prevent yourself from rolling over to your bad side.
+Body pillows are also useful if you’re trying to prevent yourself from rolling over to your bad side.

 Change Your Diet

 If you love salt, you may want to consider cutting back until your vertigo symptoms improve because high amounts of sodium can increase water retention19.
 This water retention may affect the fluid balance in the ear and make vertigo worse.